Orange-OpenSource/OCast-iOS/README.md

 ```

-You don't need to have a stick to run the Exmaple project or to start developping your own application: use our simulator to get started.
+You don't need to have a stick to run the Exmaple project or to start developping your own application: use our simulator to get started : See [OCast-DongleTV-JS](https://github.com/Orange-OpenSource/OCast-DongleTV-JS)

 ## Example